 Finding a Second Chance

 As they finished speaking, I was overcome by the Spirit.
-I had finally found an opportunity to prove to myself what I am capable of.
+I had finally found an opportunity to prove to myself what I was capable of.
 I knew this program would be the first step in creating a better me.

 When I started my application, I remember thinking, “I am a high school dropout.
 How am I going to get through these courses?
 I haven’t been to school in seven years.”
 Yet I knew Heavenly Father wanted me to succeed and would help me accomplish anything, and through these courses, I learned that I really could be a college student and discovered talents I never knew I had.
 I came to truly see myself as a daughter of a loving Heavenly Father, capable of learning and progressing.

 I love pushing myself to find what I’m capable of.
 I know that I can accomplish anything, because I feel like I have already overcome the impossible.
 I desire to rise above the natural man to see how far I can go, because I never want to be a person that stays in one spot.